across the world

 Debate: Will Automation Replace Accountants?

-Automation is undoubtedly the way to the future; however, some arguments can be made for its uses in accounting.
+Will AI replace accountants?
+One of the trending questions hitting the mind of accountants.
+No doubt, automation is the way to the future; however, some arguments can be made for its uses in accounting.
 Automation will allow accountants to have company data ready and at their fingertips to simply observe and analyze numbers to effectively manage financial accounting.

 Having this data readily available to go through will always be beneficial to a company as the data will be accurate and will not need to be rechecked, resulting in the best results and value for the company.